awslabs/data-on-eks/website/docs/blueprints/data-analytics/spark-operator-yunikorn.md

 <CollapsibleContent header={<h2><span>NVMe SSD Instance Storage for Spark Shuffle data</span></h2>}>

-It is important to note that both options in the EKS Cluster design utilize NVMe SSD instance storage for each node to serve as shuffle storage for Spark workloads.
+It is important to note that the NodePools in this EKS Cluster design utilize NVMe SSD instance storage for each node to serve as shuffle storage for Spark workloads.
 These high-performance storage options are available with all "d" type instances.

 The use of NVMe SSD instance storage as shuffle storage for Spark brings numerous advantages.
 First, it provides low-latency and high-throughput data access, significantly improving Spark's shuffle performance.
 This results in faster job completion times and enhanced overall application performance.
 Second, the use of local SSD storage reduces the reliance on remote storage systems, such as EBS volumes, which can become a bottleneck during shuffle operations.
 This also reduces the costs associated with provisioning and managing additional EBS volumes for shuffle data.
 Finally, by leveraging NVMe SSD storage, the EKS cluster design offers better resource utilization and increased performance, allowing Spark applications to process larger datasets and tackle more complex analytics workloads more efficiently.
 This optimized storage solution ultimately contributes to a more scalable and cost-effective EKS cluster tailored for running Spark workloads on Kubernetes.

-The NVMe SSD instance storage is configured when each node launches using the `--local-disks` option in the [EKS Optimized AMI bootstrapping script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh#L35).
+The NVMe SSD instance storage is configured by the bootstrapping scripts when the instance launches ([the Karpenter NodePools are configured with `instanceStorePolicy: RAID0`](https://karpenter.sh/docs/concepts/nodeclasses/#specinstancestorepolicy)).
 The NVMe devices are combined into a single RAID0 (striped) array then mounted to `/mnt/k8s-disks/0`.
 This directory is further linked with `/var/lib/kubelet`,` /var/lib/containerd` and `/var/log/pods`, ensuring that all data written to those locations is stored on the NVMe devices.
 Because data written inside of a pod will be written to one of these directories the Pods benefit from high-performance storage without having to leverage hostPath mounts or PersistentVolumes

 </CollapsibleContent>